CHRISTMAS FUN: Langley’s holiday activities have begun - Aldergrove StarAldergrove Star

 .

 A Very Merry Christmas Market: Admission is a non-perishable donation to the food bank for the market at the Langley Golf Centre, 21550 44th Ave., on Tuesday, Nov.
-29, from 2 to 8 p.m.
+29, and Wednesday, Nov.
+30 from 2 to 8 p.m. each day.

+Holiday Magic: Fort Langley holiday events kick off at 11 a.m. on Dec.
+3 with children’s performer Penny Pom Pom in the Fort Langley Community Hall.
+Tree lighting by Santa starts at 5 p.m.
+Santa arrives by canoe and leads a procession up to the hall for the lighting and entertainment.
+Free events but reserve a spot to see Penny at info@fortlangleycommunityhall.com.

+Magic of Christmas Festival: Langley City hosting free public festival noon to 8 p.m. on Saturday, Dec.
+3 and 10 a.m. to 4 p.m. on Sunday, Dec.
+4 at the Timms Community Centre, 20399 Douglas Cres.
+In lieu of Christmas parade, community has crafts for kids and adults, a letter to Santa booth, live ice carving and snow sculptures, a beer garden, food trucks, visits with Santa, live entertainment, Langley Arts Council artisan market, Downtown Langley Business Association draw for $500 in Downtown Dollars, a holidays lights scavenger hunt, and more.
+Info. langleycity.ca.

 .